An inside/outside Ramsey theorem and recursion theory: Introduction

-Rival and Sands's proof of their theorem consists of intricate yet elementary reasoning that can be formalized in $\aca$ with a little engineering.
-Instead of proceeding along these lines, we give a short, satisfying proof using cohesive sets.
-The reversal of the Rival--Sands theorem is, however, unsatisfying because $\aca$ is too coarse to see the difference between the computational strength used to implement the proof and the computational strength extracted by the reversal.
+The original proof of Theorem~\ref{thm-RSg} by Rival and Sands consists of intricate yet elementary reasoning that can be formalized in $\aca$ with a little engineering.
+Instead of proceeding along these lines, we give a short, satisfying new proof using cohesive sets.
+The reversal of the Rival--Sands theorem is unsatisfying, however, because $\aca$ is too coarse to see the difference between the computational strength used to implement the proof and the computational strength extracted by the reversal.
 To produce the set $H$, our proof of the Rival--Sands theorem uses (after some refinement) a function of $\pa$ degree relative to the double Turing jump of $G$, whereas the reversal need only code a single Turing jump of $G$ into $H$.
 Moreover, the reversal can be implemented using only \emph{locally finite} graphs, that is, graphs in which each vertex has only finitely many neighbors.

-In Section~\ref{sec-WRS}, we turn to the \emph{Weihrauch degrees} to give a precise characterization of the Rival--Sands theorem's computational strength.
+We therefore turn to the \emph{Weihrauch degrees} to give a precise characterization of the Rival--Sands theorem's computational strength.
 What has come to be known as \emph{Weihrauch reducibility} was introduced by Weihrauch in~\cites{WeihrauchDegrees, WeihrauchTTE} and is used to compare mathematical theorems according to their uniform computational strength.
 In this setting we think of theorems in terms of \emph{inputs and outputs} or \emph{instances and solutions}.
 For example, for the Rival--Sands theorem, an input or instance is any countable graph $G$, and an output or solution to $G$ is any $H$ as in the conclusion of the theorem.
 Theorems that can be phrased in terms of instances and solutions in this way are sometimes referred to as \emph{problems}.
 Roughly, problem $\pb{P}$ \emph{Weihrauch reduces} to problem $\pb{Q}$ if there are uniform computational procedures converting instances of $\pb{P}$ into instances of $\pb{Q}$ and then converting solutions of the converted $\pb{Q}$-instance back into solutions to the original $\pb{P}$-instance.
 Two problems are \emph{Weihrauch equivalent} if they Weihrauch reduce to each other.
 Weihrauch equivalent problems are also said to have the same \emph{Weihrauch degree}.
 Precise definitions and background are given in Section~\ref{sec-WPrelim}.
-Section~\ref{sec-WPrelim} also addresses a few apparent gaps in the literature concerning the ascending/descending sequence principle in the Weihrauch degrees.